Estimated reading time: 5 minutes

 So after a long dry spell it’s time for another edition of This and That; all the news fit to print and a whole lot more.

 So to catch up on current news; The Covid-19 pandemic is almost over except for all the places it’s not.
 Floods are washing out Germany, The Netherlands, Belgium, London, and parts of China.
-The Northeastern United States is burning up while roving gangs of MAGA-morons roam the vast wastelands waiting for their savior trump to return to the White House in a blaze of glory.
+The Northwestern United States is burning up while roving gangs of MAGA-morons roam the vast wastelands waiting for their savior trump to return to the White House in a blaze of glory.
 Across the street from the White House, Congress-people are locked in a macabe dance of swords, fingers in their ears, screaming “I Can’t Hear You!”

 In good news; today is pizza day, the second time we’ve had Costco pizza in sixteen months.
 I guess we take whatever good we can find and run with it.